 In the last couple of years Plessas has been focusing a lot on the Eternal Internet Brotherhood, a gathering and recidency for internet artists that he organizes independently and crowdsources once a year.
-It has already happened in the Greek island of Anafi, in the surrealist park of Las Posas in the Mexican jungle and most recently in the West Bank in Palestine.
+It has already happened in the Greek island of Anafi, in the surrealist park of Las Posas in the Mexican in the West Bank in Palestine, in Malaspina Castle in Italy, in Sri Lanka and in Dörnberg Nature Reserve, just outside the city of Kassel.
 It is an ephemeral exhibition where the only audience is the participating artists.
 Everybody is free to make what they feel like, whatever the chosen location tells them.

 Plessas tries to make work for the current time of the internet.
 The focus of his work is to network the offline with the online in ways that make us understand aspects of both conditions and to generate new ways of relating to both.
 When it’s a gathering of people who know each other online only, we observe how they react with each other, what works they make, what they won’t do.
 When it’s a website work projected in a real space, we observe a usually solitary internet object interacted with, in a public space.
 When it’s a monument generated by a website, we understand that cities are just places we scroll and click through, massive multiuser environments full of precarious information graphics.

 Angelo Plessas’ work is a portrait of your online and offline self, Together.